JorgeV2155/AC-wiFi-controller/README.md

 ## ARDUINO PROGRAM

-The arduino program is the one named _controlAC_versionFinal.ino_
+The arduino program is the one named _ACControl_finalVersion.ino_

 The program uses the following library
 -	DYIRDaikin.h